AnonymousRand/musescore_realistic_playback_plugins/README.md

 # Bugs
 - bulk-note-velocity-change and bulk-dynamics-velocity-change occasionally crash when plugin hotkey pressed
+- bulk-note-velocity-change can apply the velocity change twice if it lags; just double-check after running it

 # Fixed bugs
 - BulkTempoChange no longer corrupts your entire score due to string parsing oversights